The right (not the obligation) to buy or sell a

 Answers: 1. — C, 2.– C

-Let’s take a coffee break
+Let’s have a cup of coffee

 Starbucks stock share price is $40.00.
 Coffee beans have skyrocketed in price and Starbucks is losing money.